wireapp/kalium/monkeys/helm/infinitemonkeys/Readme.md

 the config.json file directly prior (re)deployment.

+## Scaling

+The application is capable scaling to 100s of monkeys, given sufficient cluster resources.
+We've determined that as of now (2024-03), one Controller can handle about 350 monkeys before running into concurrency issues.

+In order to support a deployment with 350 monkeys (plus Owner plus Controller), the cluster should have a total of at least:

+ * 192 GiB RAM
+ * 40 (v)CPU

+Equivalent to about 500 MiB RAM and per monkey and 10 monkeys per vCPU.
+During tests it's been determined that a minimum of six nodes with 32G RAM and 8 vCPU each are sufficient, with about 87% total cluster RAM usage.
+Depending on the specific actions which the monkeys are supposed to perform, more compute power might be needed down the line.

 ## Log output

 The Servers echo all logging to stdout.
 The Controller writes to a local log within it's pod in `/wire/cryptobox/monkeys.log`.